jgm/cheapskate/README.markdown

 This is an experimental Markdown processor in pure Haskell.
 (A cheapskate is always in search of the best markdown.)
 It aims to process Markdown efficiently and in the most forgiving possible way.
-It is about seven times faster than pandoc and uses a fifth the memory.
-It is also significantly faster, and considerably more accurate, than the markdown package on Hackage.
+It is about seven times faster than `pandoc` and uses a fifth the memory.
+It is also faster, and considerably more accurate, than the `markdown` package on Hackage.

 There is no such thing as an invalid Markdown document.
 Any string of characters is valid Markdown.
 So the processor should finish efficiently no